- Launching exclusively on Prime Video in September

 Our servers haven't crashed & burned like this since 2003, so here's the official show synopsis for Amazon's LORD OF THE RINGS series. 📺 #LOTRonPrime pic.twitter.com/O9k0Q8VkuzJanuary 13, 2021

-Amazon's Lord of the Rings will be set during Middle-Earth's Second Age, which lasted for nearly 3,500 years and ended with Sauron's defeat thanks to the alliance between men and elves.
-This is the battle that opened Lord of the Rings: The Fellowship of the Ring, so it's possible that we may see this adapted again at some point in Amazon's series.
+So when is The Lord of the Rings: The Rings of Power set?
+It takes place during Middle-earth's Second Age, which lasted for nearly 3,500 years and ended with Sauron's defeat thanks to the Last Alliance of men and elves.
+This is the battle that opened The Fellowship of the Ring film, so it's possible that we may see this adapted again in Amazon's TV series.
+And, given how central Sauron is set to be to the studio's TV adaptation, we're confident that it'll be featured in the final episode or two of the entire series, whenever that may be.

 One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie. #LOTRonPrime pic.twitter.com/7TuQh7gRPDMarch 7, 2019

-Amazon bought the rights to the Lord of the Rings TV show for $250 million in November 2017 (h/t Deadline).
-If Amazon completes its reported five-season run, it'll be expected that the entire production will have cost $1 billion, according to The Hollywood Reporter.
-This would make Amazon's Lord of the Rings the most expensive series of all-time.
+Amazon bought the rights to the Lord of the Rings TV show for $250 million in November 2017 (h/t Deadline (opens in new tab)).
+If Amazon completes its reported five-season run, it'll be expected that the entire production will have cost $1 billion, according to The Hollywood Reporter (opens in new tab).
+This would make The Rings of Power the most expensive series of all-time.

 That reduction in costs won't be carried over when production moves to the UK, but the British government also offers financial incentives for movies and TV shows to be shot on UK soil.
 Amazon can expect, then, to receive some form of reimbursement.

-Lord of the Rings on Amazon crew: who is involved?
+Lord of the Rings: The Rings of Power crew: who's involved?

 Jurassic World: Fallen Kingdom and A Monster Calls director J.A.
-Bayona led production on the show, while J.D.
-Payne and Patrick McKay have been on board since July 2018 (h/t The Hollywood Reporter) to write and co-executively produce the show.
+Bayona is leading production on the show, while Payne and McKay have been on board since July 2018 (h/t The Hollywood Reporter (opens in new tab)) to write and co-executively produce the show.

-Other executive producers include Bayona, Lindsay Weber, Callum Greene, Jason Cahill, and Gennifer Hutchinson.
-Kate Hawley led costume design on the series, while concept artist John Howe – one the film's chief conceptual designers – was also part of the crew.
+Other executive producers include Bayona, Weber, Callum Greene, Jason Cahill, and Gennifer Hutchinson.
+Kate Hawley led costume design on the series, while Howe – one the film's chief conceptual designers – was also part of the crew.
+As we mentioned earlier, McPherson is also on board as dialect coach.

 Bayona directed the series' first two instalments, including the pilot episode.
 Hunters director Wayne Che Yip has directed four of season 1's eight episodes, while Charlotte Brändström (The Witcher, Jupiter's Legacy) helmed the final two entries.